Breton language: Revival efforts

 The first Breton dictionary, the Catholicon, was also the first French dictionary.
 Edited by Jehan Lagadec in 1464, it was a trilingual work containing Breton, French and Latin.
 Today bilingual dictionaries have been published for Breton and languages including English, Dutch, German, Spanish and Welsh.
 A monolingual dictionary, Geriadur Brezhoneg an Here was published in 1995.
 The first edition contained about 10,000 words, and the second edition of 2001 contains 20,000 words.

 In the early 21st century, the Ofis Publik ar Brezhoneg ("Public Office for the Breton language") began a campaign to encourage daily use of Breton in the region by both businesses and local communes.
 Efforts include installing bilingual signs and posters for regional events, as well as encouraging the use of the Spilhennig to let speakers identify each other.
 The office also started an Internationalization and localization policy asking Google, Firefox and SPIP to develop their interfaces in Breton.
-In 2004, the Breton Wikipedia started, which counts more than 89,000 articles as of August 2025.
+In 2004, the Breton Wikipedia launched, which counts over 91,000 articles as of September 2026.
 In March 2007, the Ofis ar Brezhoneg signed a tripartite agreement with Regional Council of Brittany and Microsoft for the consideration of the Breton language in Microsoft products.
 In October 2014, Facebook added Breton as one of its 121 languages after three years of talks between the Ofis and Facebook.

 France has twice chosen to enter the Eurovision Song Contest with songs in Breton; once in 1996 in Oslo with "Diwanit bugale" by Dan Ar Braz and the fifty piece band Héritage des Celtes, and most recently in 2022 in Turin with "Fulenn" by Alvan Morvan Rosius and vocal trio Ahez.
 These are two of five times France has chosen songs in one of its minority languages for the contest, the others being in 1992 (bilingual French and Antillean Creole), 1993 (bilingual French and Corsican), and 2011 (Corsican).